tammiele/go-lnd/deployment/aws/ec2/guides/ruby/01-deployment/introduction.md

 EC2 stands for Elastic Compute Cloud.
 It is the core compute component in the infra.
 This is nothing but a simple server where applications can be hosted.
 There are multiple types of EC2s available from AWS, each type serving a slightly different purpose.
 AWS uses the word EC2 Instance referring to a server.

 It offers various instance types to developers so that they can choose required resources such as CPU, memory, storage, and networking capacity based on their application requirements.

+There are some related knowledge you should know when exploring an EC2 instance:

+##### Instance type
+This item is to determine the hardware configuration for our server, about CPU, Ram, just choose `Free tier`.
+##### Key pair
+This part will generate a private key that will allow you to SSH into our server to execute command line commands.
+You must have knowledge of Linux cmd.
+Avoid public to outsiders because if others have it, they will be able to access your server

+##### Security Groups
+Security groups are a set of firewall rules that control traffic to and from your instance.
+Incoming rules control incoming traffic from your instance and outgoing rules control outgoing traffic from your instance.
+You can specify one or more security groups for your instance.
+If you specify multiple security groups, all rules will be evaluated to control incoming and outgoing traffic.
+If no value is specified, the value of the source template will still be used.
+If a template value is not specified then the default API value will be used.

+In a nutshell, it's like a Windows firewall that allows you to open ports, allowing outsiders to access any server application.

+##### Storage
+This section specifies archiving options for the instance. allocate storage for our instances.
+Here AWS EC2 allows up to 30GB for free.